The Rideau Canal, opened in 1832, is the oldest continuously operated canal system in North

 of the Royal Engineers was handed the task of creating a navigable

-waterway, with a uniform depth of 5 feet, from the Ottawa River
+waterway, with a minimum depth of 5 feet, from the Ottawa River

 to Kingston, using the route suggested by Samuel Clowes.
 It was